Pat Toomey: Trade

 In January 2018, Toomey was one of 36 Republican senators to sign a letter to Trump requesting that he preserve the North American Free Trade Agreement by modernizing it for the economy of the 21st century.

 In November 2018, Toomey was one of 12 Republican senators to sign a letter to Trump requesting that the United States-Mexico-Canada Agreement be submitted to Congress by the end of the month to allow a vote before the end of the year; they were concerned that "passage of the USMCA as negotiated will become significantly more difficult" in the incoming 116th United States Congress.

 January 6 United States Capitol attack

 On May 28, 2021, Toomey abstained from voting on the creation of an independent commission to investigate the January 6 United States Capitol attack.

 Veterans

 In 2022, Toomey was among the 11 Senators who voted against the Honoring our PACT Act of 2022 (a bill that provided funding for research and benefits for up to 3.5 million veterans exposed to toxic substances during their service).

 Personal life

 In November 1997, Toomey married Kris Ann Duncan.
-The couple has three children.
+The couple has three children, Bridget, Patrick Toomey Jr, and Duncan.
 After leaving the Senate in 2023, Toomey joined the board of Apollo Global Management.